hackforla/HomeUniteUs/api/README.md

 ## Alembic migrations
 When changing the database, you can automatically generate an alembic migration.
 Simply change the model however you want in `database.py`, run `alembic revision --autogenerate -m <name_of_migration>` to generate a new migration, and then run `alembic upgrade head` to upgrade your database to the latest revision.
-In the case of someone else adding a revision to the database, simply pull their changes to their repo and run `alembic upgrade head` to upgrade your local database to the latest revision.
+In the case of someone else adding a revision to the database, simply pull their changes to your repo and run `alembic upgrade head` to upgrade your local database to the latest revision.

 ## Making changes to the openapi specification
 In order to make changes to the openapi specification you should edit the files within the `openapi_server/openapi` folder.